 Once the order is filled, check the Trades tab to check your execution price and commissions.
 Your new foreign currency balances will be updated in the Market Value panel under Cash Bal.

-New in-app FX conversion tool
+In-app FX conversion tool

 Under Cash Balances on the portfolio screen you can click on the desired currency and hit Convert or Close Balance (for non-base currencies).